Jump to content

 2. A class A bungalow in Singapore is usually at least 30,000 square feet.
 A class C semi-detached home is usually about 6,000 square feet or more.

 3.1.
-Today in Singapore, many semi-detached homes are less than 3,000 square feet.
+Today in Singapore, many semi-detached homes are smaller than 3,000 square feet.
 Developers try to make up for this by building up to four stories, including a basement, upper floors, and an attic.

 Master Cecil Lee, Geomancy.Net